Frequently Asked Questions

 - As a first year band member, will I be allowed to travel to basketball tournament games?

 - Can I also be in the Wind Symphony or Jazz Band and still be in marching band?

 - Am I required to participate in a bowl game?

 Who can join?

 The Duke University Marching Band is open to any Duke student with the ability to play a musical instrument and an interest in supporting the Duke football and basketball programs.
 Past marching band experience is preferable, however not required.
+Many of our members never marched before stepping foot on Duke's campus and have been very successful.
 Any person who can play and march in step is welcome.

 Are there auditions?

 Only for trumpet, trombone, and drumline.
 Trumpet and trombone players do not have to audition for admittance, only for part placement.
 Percussionists must audition for a spot in the line.